Victory (Do or Die album)

 Victory is the third studio album by American hip hop group Do or Die.
 It was released on March 14, 2000, via Rap-A-Lot Records.
-Recording sessions took place at Hippie House Studios and Knock Hard Studio in Houston, at Sound On Sound and Soundtrack Studios in New York, at Creator's Way Studios and Darkside Recordings in Chicago, at Right Track Studios in Los Angeles, and at Enterprise Studios in Burbank.
-Production was handled by Mr. Lee, Day Rock, Irv Gotti, JB Money, Mike Dean, Mike Dunn, The Legendary Traxster, and member A.K.
-It features guest appearances from Snypaz, Feloney, Hussein Fatal, Ja Rule, Johnny P. and Mo Unique.
+The recording sessions took place at Hippie House Studios and Knock Hard Studio in Houston, at Sound On Sound and Soundtrack Studios in New York, at Creator's Way Studios and Darkside Recordings in Chicago, at Right Track Studios in Los Angeles, and at Enterprise Studios in Burbank.
+The album was produced by Mr. Lee, Day Rock, Irv Gotti, JB Money, Mike Dean, Mike Dunn, the Legendary Traxster, and member A.K.
+It features guest appearances from Snypaz, Feloney, Hussein Fatal, Ja Rule, Johnny P., and Mo Unique.
 The album peaked at number 13 on the Billboard 200 and number 4 on the Top R&B/Hip-Hop Albums in the United States.

+Critical reception

+AllMusic wrote that "Do or Die approach gangsta rap ideology with a quick-paced rapping style, a uplifting-soulful feel, and plenty of harmony."
+Vibe wrote that "the bubbling, slinky bass lines ... have been replaced by hyperactive bouncy beats with stuttering drum tracks and euphonic grooves."
+Rolling Stone thought that the "producer Mr. Lee provides agitated Cash Money-like beats that speed up the low-rider pace of the group's '96 signature hit, 'Po Pimp', but nothing makes this album stand out."